Lacrymology/states/sentry/doc/troubleshoot.rst

 full permission as complete admin.
 When click ``Create a New Team``.
 You will get ``You do not have the required permissions to create new teams.``

-So that mean on :doc:`/sentry/doc/index` has two kind of admin account.
+So that mean on :doc:`index` has two kind of admin account.

 ..
 TODO: FIX